Women's Woodland Retreats - 3 nights

-You'll experience a spacious & sensuous immersion in mindfulness & in nature in the supportive company of women & the outstanding natural beauty of Sharpham Estate, South Devon.
+This Woodland Retreat offers a spacious & sensuous immersion in mindfulness & nature within the supportive company of women on the beautiful Sharpham Estate in South Devon.

-Accommodation is in spacious, single cosy bell tents pitched in Sharpham's woodland, close to the River Dart in a designated Area of Outstanding Natural Beauty.
+Accommodation is in single, cosy bell-tents pitched in Sharpham's woodland, close to the River Dart in a designated Area of Outstanding Natural Beauty.

 - guided meditations